textileio/community/docs/develop/clients/js-http.md

 {{files.get_.js_http_client.node.code}}
 ```

+## Live playground

+You can start playing with some of the core functionality in our [developer playground](https://github.com/textileio/js-http-playground).
+The playground provides a number of examples that you can run directly against a local Textile node (deamon or desktop installation).

 ## API Documentation

 You can read the full API documentation for Textile's JavaScript HTTP Client (js-http-client) can be found at https://textileio.github.io/js-http-client.